fhiso/legacy-format/dates.md

 ### Uncertainty                                           {#uncertainty}

-The **precision** of a stated value, such as a *date*, is a measure of how specificity with which the value has been specified: the more specifically, the greater the *precision*.
+The **precision** of a stated value, such as a *date*, is a measure of the specificity with which the value has been specified: the more specifically, the greater the *precision*.
 Values with relatively high or low *precision* may be described as relatively **precise** or **imprecise**, respectively.